Emergency Dentist in Loxahatchee, FL

 Understanding what to do during a dental emergency helps make the situation less stressful.
 Here are some helpful tips on how to handle common emergencies until you can get to our Loxahatchee dental office:

-- A broken or lost restoration: Unfortunately, dental restorations don’t last forever.
-If you find yourself with one that is broken or lost, it will need to be replaced or repaired to protect the integrity of your tooth.
+- A broken restoration: Unfortunately, dental restorations don’t last forever.
+If you find yourself with one that is broken or lost, it will need to be replaced or repaired to protect your tooth's integrity.
 Contact Groves Dental Care right away.

 - Soft tissue injuries: Trauma to your gums, tongue, cheek, or other soft tissue may cause a lot of bleeding.
 Use light pressure and a cold compress to stop the bleeding and contact our office for further instructions.

-- Chipped or broken teeth: If your tooth breaks, there are a number of options Dr. Elkhechen may recommend to repair it.
+- Chipped or broken teeth: If your tooth breaks, there are several options Dr. Elkhechen may recommend to repair it.
 Gather the pieces of your tooth and bring them to our office as soon as possible.
-It’s smart to smooth out even small chips in order to avoid irritating your tongue or soft tissues.
+It’s smart to smooth out even small chips to avoid irritating your tongue or soft tissues.

 - A knocked-out tooth: When this situation occurs, you must act quickly.
 We have the best chance of saving your tooth the faster we can treat it.
 If possible, place your tooth back in its socket to transport it; otherwise, use milk to keep the cells moist and alive.